Maximeswd/ArXiv-Scraper/README.md

 ## Disclaimer

-This tool is provided in the hope of taming the arXiv firehose, but with no guarantee of success.
-The author is not liable for any missed papers, scooped research, or the resulting academic existential dread.
-Use at your own risk.
+This tool is provided in the hope of helping with the search for arXiv papers, but with no guarantee of success.
+The author(s) of this repository are not liable for any missed papers, or scooped research.
+Usage of this repository is at your own risk.